 Long ago in a land faraway a humble physician named Patanjali codified his thoughts and knowledge of yoga in The Yoga Sutra of Patanjali.
 This is a guide for living the right life.
 It is also a guide to right writing.

 You don’t believe in all this yoga stuff?
 Fine.
 But I have found that yoga not only opens the body but the mind as well.
 It expands our possibilities, which is good news for anyone facing the blank page.

-I write about yoga all the time, indirectly, in my mystery series: Down Dog Diary and Warrior’s Revenge.
-In these unusual whodunits, yoga teacher Maya Skye sometimes seeks answers in meditation and her yoga practice.
+I write about yoga all the time, indirectly, in my mystery series: Down Dog Diary, Warrior’s Revenge, and Crow Calling.
+In these unconventional cozy whodunits, yoga teacher Maya Skye sometimes seeks answers in meditation and her yoga practice.
 Just as Sherlock Holmes had his violin; Maya has her yoga mat.

 Patanjali’s 195 guidelines to enlightenment are considered the fundamental text on the system of yoga, so what do they have to do with writing?